snicker02/Catoptron3D/README.md

 ## Interface

+A top bar and two rails.

+**Top bar:** New, pause (Space), undo / redo (Ctrl+Z / Ctrl+Shift+Z), hide panels (H), fullscreen (F), help (?), and a Dark / Grey / Light theme that persists.

+Undo history stores captured **presets** — the same pure snapshot the preset system produces — so undo can never drift from what a save would record.
+One entry per gesture rather than per
+frame: sliders push on release, not while dragging.

+The **?** button renders `README.md` itself rather than a separately-maintained copy that would go stale, using a small dependency-free Markdown renderer in `engine/markdown.js`.
+That means **README.md has to be deployed alongside index.html** — it is at the repo root, so a normal deploy covers it, but a build step that ships only the app would silently break the help panel.

 Two rails, split by what they answer:

 - **Right — Structure.** What you are building: Fold stack, Renderer (primitive, membrane,